Jump to recipe →

 • Add some cinnamon to the batter for a little bit of cozy flavor.

-• You can also sub out the chocolate chips for other mix-ins like white chocolate chips, peanut butter chips, or even chopped candy bars
+• You can also substitute the chocolate chips for other mix-ins like white chocolate chips, peanut butter chips, or even chopped candy bars

 • Substitute half the chocolate chips with chopped walnuts or pecans for some crunch.